stevechanvii/BurgerApp/README.md

 [V0.1] 11/Jan/2019
 * Add and remove ingredients of the burger
-* Make the order and the order summary will be upload to databse [V0.1.2] 16/Jan/2019
+* Make the order and the order summary will be upload to databse

+[V0.1.2] 16/Jan/2019
 * Implement customer contact form, authenticated and upload to database

+[V0.2] 25/Jan/2019
+* Introducing redux to manage the state
+* Using middleware to request data asynchronously

 ## Authors